-In some cases, thought experiments reveal constraints that had not yet been taken into account in the theoretical framework.
+In some cases, thought experiments reveal constraints that have not yet been taken into account in the theoretical framework.
 Examples for this include the time constraints in Levinthal's paradox, the impossibility of an infinity of specific biosynthetic enzymes in Crick's reasoning about the mechanism of protein synthesis or the inexistence of a Darwinian demon.
-When the general theoretical framework cannot cope with the particular constraints involved in the hypothetical case, thought experimenting seems to serve the purpose of pinpointing explanatory defects or eventually the existence of a problematic assumption in the theoretical framework.
+When the general theoretical framework cannot cope with the particular constraints involved in the hypothetical case, thought experimenting seems to serve the purpose of pinpointing explanatory insufficiency or eventually the existence of a problematic assumption in the theoretical framework.
 In other cases, the thought experiment seems to support the idea that the proposed theoretical framework sufficiently explains typical hypothetical cases, like in Darwin's thought experiments or some A-life simulations.

 Some of the experiments discussed above seem to occur in a context of discovery in a wider sense, where novel hypotheses are produced and evaluated prior to experimental verification.
-Since thought experiments carry some evidential power in the assessment of possible explanatory hypotheses, but seem nevertheless unable to provide sufficient confirmation, their role might be construed along the line of Curd's (1980) "assessment" of research hypotheses, which occurs in the context of discovery rather than the context of justification because it cannot provide sufficient justification, but has some justificatory value since it allows to make an informed choice among a set of possible hypotheses.

-In other cases, thought experiments might not lead directly to testable hypotheses, like in the case of some A-life simulations, Levinthal's paradox, or Darwin's demon, but their role there is to reveal a lack of explanatory constraints and the need for further theoretical hypotheses.
+Since thought experiments carry some evidential power in the assessment of possible explanatory hypotheses, but seem nevertheless unable to provide sufficient confirmation, their role might be construed along the line of Curd's (1980) "assessment" of research hypotheses, which occurs in the context of discovery rather than the context of justification because it cannot provide sufficient justification, but has some justificatory value since it allows us to make informed choices among possible hypotheses.
+When the thought experiment does not provide a selection of testable hypotheses, it may reveal a lack of explanatory constraints and the need for further theoretical hypotheses, like in the case of some A-life simulations, Levinthal's paradox or Darwin's demon.

 This picture of thought experimenting as exploring and evaluating a field of theoretical possibilities suggests two kinds of theorizing activities that relate to the imagination criterion.
 The first activity is the choice of theoretical assumptions that should constitute the most relevant constraints pertaining to the particular situation.
 The second activity consists in inferring the consequences following from these constraints.
-These consequences seem mainly to be obtained either by deduction or by computational simulation, but other means have been proposed, like the appeal to mental models suggested by Nersessian (1992).
-Since in simulations the step of inferring the consequences of a set of assumptions is delegated to a computer, their status as thought experiment may be denied (Chandrasekharan, Nersessian and Subramanian 2012; cf. also the entry on computer simulations in this book), but the choice of the assumptions still depends on the theoretician's imagination and this may suffice to view, with Dennett and Swan, computational simulations as extended thought experiments, just like the use of paper and pencil suitably enhances geometrical thought experiments.
-Our examples thus seem to provide a continuum of cases where some rely more on the evaluation of theoretical assumptions, like in the Darwinian thought experiments, whereas others highlight more the inferential aspects, be it deductive or computational, like in the case of Levinthal's paradox or A-life simulations.
+These consequences seem mainly to be obtained either by deduction or by computational simulation, but other means have been proposed, like the appeal to mental models suggested by Nersessian (1992) or Miščević (1992).
+Since in simulations the step of inferring the consequences of a set of assumptions is delegated to a computer, their status as thought experiment may be denied (Chandrasekharan, Nersessian and Subramanian 2012; cf. also Lenhard, this volume), but the choice of the assumptions still depends on the theoretician's imagination and this may suffice to view, with Dennett and Swan, computational simulations as extended thought experiments, just like the use of paper and pencil suitably enhances geometrical thought experiments.
+Our examples seem to provide a continuum of cases where some rely more on the evaluation of theoretical assumptions, like in the Darwinian thought experiments, whereas others highlight more the inferential aspects, be it deductive or computational, like in the case of Levinthal's paradox or A-life simulations.
 But it seems that both assumption evaluation and inferential work are present as aspects in all the cases.

-The examples presented in this article suggest that thought experimenting may widely be used in scientific modeling as a mean of evaluating the relevance of a theoretical model as well as its consistency with other models pertaining to similar cases.
+The examples presented in this chapter suggest that thought experimenting may be widely used in scientific modeling as a means of evaluating the relevance of a theoretical model as well as its consistency with more general models pertaining to similar cases.
 In this picture, thought experiments are less important than sometimes assumed for the justification of particular statements, but they appear to be much wider spread in the scientific practice.
 They may play an important role for the integration of theoretically scattered scientific fields and provide guidance for scientific research.